leekleak/leekleak.github.io/content/programming/doom-libpynq/index.md

 5. Run `make install`
 6. Run `make run`

+# Controls

+**SW1:** Enter (Use to navigate menus)

+**SW0:** Use (Open doors and use switches)

+**BTN3:** Left

+**BTN2:** Right

+**BTN1:** Up

+**BTN0:** Shoot

 # Troubleshooting

 - I get errors
   - Maybe try different .wad files
 - I get horrible performance
-  - After I boot up my PYNQ, VSCode eats up 100% of the CPU time indexing stuff.
+  - After I boot up my PYNQ, VSCode eats up 100% of the CPU time indexing files.
 If you're experiencing the same, try waiting for it to finish.

 # I did not expect porting DOOM was *this* easy

-Like yeah, the legend says that you can run DOOM on a toaster or on a microwave, but I always thought that that was at least a mild exaggeration.
+Like yeah, the legend says that you can run DOOM on a toaster or on a microwave, but I always thought that this was at least a mild exaggeration.
 You know...
 It can't be that...

-It's that easy.
+It's *that* easy.

 For context, before attempting this, I thought it would take me at least a couple of days, maybe even a week or two, but no. This genuinely took half a day and most of that time was wasted just wrestling with makefiles.
 Considering that I'm a total C newbie, it's really incredible the amount of work the people behind [doomgeneric](https://github.com/ozkl/doomgeneric) did to make the dream of running DOOM literally anywhere a reality.

 Seriously, I cannot stress this enough -- this entire porting process required me to write exactly **SIX** functions of which only **TWO** took more than 5 minutes.
 It's ludicrous.

-The point behind this entire paragraph is that it's so easy it's a wonder it hasn't been ported to *more* platforms.
+My point is that it's so easy it's a wonder it hasn't been ported to *more* platforms.
 So go ahead, do it.
 Be the change you want to see in the world.
 Port DOOM to your dishwasher and share it with the world.

 # Performance and libpynq

 ## The first image
-The very first thing I tried to do after getting my PYNQ board was display images on the cute little display.
+The very first thing I tried to do after getting my PYNQ board was to display images on the cute little display.
 That was literally my first time touching C, but it was surprisingly easy and with the help of `stb_image` I got an image on the display within that very same day.

 ![](/programming/doom-libpynq/image.jpg "The image in question")

-Having experienced great success, I set myself a slightly bigger challenge of getting Shrek to run.
-Obviously, I had no intention of working with video codecs and the like, so the second best option was a gif.
-Luckily the `stb_image` library already had some functions for dealing with gifs too, so the next day, in all my excitement, I plugged in the wires and...
+Having experienced great success, I set myself a slightly bigger challenge of playing Shrek on this bad boy.
+Obviously, I had no intention of working with video codecs and the like, so the second-best option was a gif.
+Luckily, the `stb_image` library already had some functions for dealing with gifs too, so the next day, in all my excitement, I plugged in the wires and...

 There was a major problem.
 The performance wasn't great.
-By that I mean it ran at a whopping 0.25 FPS.
+By that I mean it ran at a *whopping* 0.25 FPS.
 Certainly not real-time and about 100 times less than what would be required to run DOOM without having the ambulance on the line.

-Not sure what to do, I cleaned up my spaghetti code and while that did manage to improve the performance to maybe about 0.33 FPS, things were not looking good.
+Being unsure of what to do, I cleaned up my spaghetti code and while that did manage to improve the performance to maybe about 0.33 FPS, things were not looking good.
 My code was pretty much perfect, so in a desperate search for answers I dove into the libpynq source code.

 ## Expedition into the source